sshilpisingh2207/TextNarrator/TextNarrator/readme.txt

-* Time spent on each of the above task
+* lessons learned on each of the above task

-1)2 hours- To learn and develop context menu.
+1) To learn and develop context menu.

-2)1 hour :  Change the implementation, of the previous activity and display the text of only the first page, display the page No at the end of the page.
+2)  Change the implementation, of the previous activity and display the text of only the first page, display the page No at the end of the page.

-3)2 days- To learn and implement "Gesture Listner" that lets user scroll/swipe to next and previous page on left and right motion/fling.
+3)To learn and implement "Gesture Listner" that lets user scroll/swipe to next and previous page on left and right motion/fling.

-4)1 hour : Implemented action bar with "play and pause" toggle button.
+4) Implemented action bar with "play and pause" toggle button.

-5)2 days : Read the text from the page "line by line", using OnUtteranceProgressListner.
+5) Read the text from the page "line by line", using OnUtteranceProgressListner.
 Learn how to implement OnUtteranceProgressLIstner.

-6)1 day: Highlight the text line by line using spannable.
+6) Highlight the text line by line using spannable.
 Learnt how to use spannable to highlight subtext of a textView.

-7) & 8) 1 day : To implement a new activity launched when the user clicks "View as Pdf" on the context menu, and display the pdf  page(as it as)  and gesture listener to allow user to scroll/swipe to next or previous page using left or right swipe motion.
+7) To implement a new activity launched when the user clicks "View as Pdf" on the context menu, and display the pdf  page(as it as)  and gesture listener to allow user to scroll/swipe to next or previous page using left or right swipe motion.